Strategic Plan 2016-19

 Opportunities and Challenges

 The AKF is the Government’s key public diplomacy program for strengthening the Australia-Korea relationship.
 The agenda for this program continues to expand.
-Australia is committed to concluding a comprehensive Free Trade Agreement (FTA) with Korea.
-Security cooperation is another fast growing element of the relationship as well as working together on global issues such as climate change.
+Australia and Korea have a shared innovation interests which creates real opportunities for both countries to work together for mutually beneficial outcomes.
+The Korea-Australia Free Trade Agreement (KAFTA) which entered into force in December 2014 provides an excellent framework for enhanced cooperation by facilitating further two-way trade including in services and investment.
+Security cooperation is another fast growing element of the relationship as well as working together on global issues.

 Although the bilateral trade relationship has been strong for decades, in recent years the growth in services trade, driven by education and tourism, has required greater cultural awareness and understanding between the people’s of our two countries than the traditional trade in commodities and agricultural products.